isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2023-03-15-post-21 Mar 2023 | From Customer Needs to Product Led Growth to Product Market Fit.md

 3. Collecting product-market fit signals to acquire and convert customers

 David is an independent professional on Wizly a future-of-work platform that helps companies collaborate with highly-skilled independent professionals to solve business problems, share knowledge and advise them.

+David Isaac is a strategist, Chief Growth Officer and Managing Director, with 18 years in Tech, Growth, and management consulting working for C-Suites.
+In product-led growth, he is known for launching new digital businesses for MNCs by aligning monetization, marketing, and product strategy to deliver high retention customer experiences.